toddaustin07/webrequestor/README.md

 - Note this dis-allows the use of any additional comma characters in the header values themselves.
 - Spaces are allowed in the value (although not in the headerkey).
 For example: 'Authorization=Bearer mytokenabcd1234'

-If a body is included in the request, then a Content-type header should be specified.
+If a body is included in the request, then a Content-Type header should be specified.

 Note that all requests are sent with an Accept: \*/\* by default.